 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||76.1%|

 Online Alternative Medicine & Systems Programs

-In the 2018-2019 academic year, 92 schools offered some type of alternative medicine and systems program.
+In 2018-2019, 11 schools offered a general alternative and complementary medicine and medical systems program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|